Kashmir Ki Kali: Plot

 After telling Bholaram to explain everything to Champa, he leaves for Bombay, and finds Karuna on her deathbed, with Rani Maa at her side.
 Karuna tells Rajiv that he is not the real son of Rani Maa and that his biological father is none other than her brother, Dinu.
 Many years ago, Dinu had sold him off to Karuna for alcohol, and Rani Maa had taken him in.
-Soon after, Rani Maa gave birth to a baby girl, but Dinu abducted her, intending to kill her so that Rajiv will be the sole heir to Rani Maa's wealth.
+Soon after, Rani Maa gave birth to a baby girl, but Dinu abducted her, intending to kill her so that Rajiv would be the sole heir to Rani Maa's wealth.

-However, on the way, Dinu tripped and fell, and loses his eyesight, so he does not kill the girl.
+However, on the way, Dinu tripped and fell, losing his eyesight, so he did not kill the girl.
 Rajiv is shocked at the revelation, but more so is Rani Maa, who had assumed that her baby girl was still-born.
 Before Karuna can say who the girl is, she dies.
 Shyamlal informs the two that the day Karuna fell ill, a man from Kashmir had come to see her and asked about Rani Maa's girl, but Karuna hadn't told him anything.
 The man turns out to be Mohan.
 Rajiv and Rani Maa head back to Kashmir to find out who the girl is, and Rajiv, acting on a tip from Bholaram, goes to confront Mohan.

 He beats Mohan unconscious, and Mohan's friend tells Rajiv who the girl is – Champa.
 He goes to find her and finds out that she will marry Mohan in a few days.
 Dinu returns home and Champa questions him.
 He lies to her at first, but when Rajiv drops a hint that he is the son that Dinu had sold all those years ago, the latter hugs him and admits that Champa is not his daughter.
 Rani Maa comes in and finds Champa, and the two embrace.
 Mohan arrives with his goons and decides to forcibly marry Champa.

 Dinu tries to stop him, but Mohan beats him badly.
-The goons tie Rajiv up and then take Rani Maa and Champa to the wedding venue forcibly.
-Back at Rajiv's bungalow, Chander (Anoop Kumar), Rajiv's friend, and Shyamlal decide to go after them and see why they are taking so long.
+The goons tie Rajiv up and take Rani Maa and Champa to the wedding venue forcibly.
+Back at Rajiv's bungalow, Chander, Rajiv's friend, and Shyamlal decide to go after them and see why they are taking so long.
 Rajiv manages to escape from his captors, but Dinu is still unconscious.
-He meets with Chander and Shyamlal on the way and tells them to get the police while he goes after Mohan.
+He meets Chander and Shyamlal on the way and tells them to get the police while he goes after Mohan.

 He breaks into Mohan's hideout and stops the wedding ceremony.
 A fight ensues, and Mohan runs off, Rajiv hot on his tail.
-The police arrive soon after and arrests all of Mohan's goons.
+The police arrive soon after and arrest all of Mohan's goons.
 Meanwhile, Rajiv and Mohan get into a fight, and the police come to take the latter away.
 The film ends with a shot of Rajiv and Champa, happily married, driving away in his car.